Etheric Studies Glossary of Terms

 “Clairvoyance” has become a catchall term which includes all forms of sensing information in the Psi field.

-Collective: Reality is modeled in the Implicit Cosmology as hierarchical with Source as the reality life field.
+Collective: Reality is modeled in the Pragmatic Model as hierarchical with the initial state of curiosity as the reality life field.
 Also in this model, life fields express aspects of themselves to explore their environment.
 The parent and sibling life fields constitute a collective.
 The worldview for child life fields is a subset of the parent life field.

 Consciousness: A better term might be “awareness.”
 Our awareness of the world around us is consciousness.
 Our sense of self and being alive is consciousness.
-Our formation of expression is a mostly unconscious process described in the Implicit Cosmology as being developed in the Attention Complex.
-Our conscious perception of that expression is described in the cosmology as the Lucidity Feedback Test functional area.
+Our formation of expression is a mostly unconscious, preconscious process described in the Pragmatic Model as being developed in the Attention Complex.
+Our conscious perception of that expression is described as the Lucidity Feedback Test functional area.
 That is our I am this sense of being … our conscious self.

 Cosmology: A model representing the relationship of a set of concepts, usually defined as a metacausal theory.

-Creative Process: The Creative Process as a fundamental expression of mind.
+Creative Process: The Creative Process is a fundamental expression of mind.
 It is defined here as Changes in reality are expressed via personality’s attention on an imagined outcome with the intention to make it so.
-See the On Being Psychic Paper.

 D

 Discarnate: A personality that is not associated with a physical body.
 In Physicalism, a person who has transitioned out of a physical lifetime (aka died).
-As opposed to incarnate, which is a personality entangled with an avatar.
+As opposed to incarnate, which is a personality entangled with an avatar at birth.
+See Incarnate below

 Discernment: Believe what you wish but understand the implications of what you believe.
 While worldview informs perception and expression, the conscious intention to align perception and expression with the actual nature of reality is discernment.
 Suspended judgment allows personality to consider experiences without incorporating them into worldview.

-Divination: Discovery of things that are hidden using various practices such as dowsing, astrology, numerology, palmistry, crystal gazing and various cards used for divination such as the Tarot.
+Divination: Discovery of things that are hidden using various practices such as dowsing, astrology, numerology, palmistry, crystal gazing and various versions of the Tarot cards.
 This is a form of Psi functioning as information acquisition using a device or object for attention entrainment.

 E